|May 30, 1979

 With less than 10 laps remaining in the regular season, Bowyer spun in Turn 4 and slid into the frontstretch, producing a caution that proved to be pivotal for a number of drivers.
 In the days that followed, after reviewing related events in the closing laps of the Federated Auto Parts 400, NASCAR penalized Michael Waltrip Racing for manipulating the outcome of the race in an effort to assist Martin Truex Jr. in securing a post-season berth.

-It led to penalties, fines and an unprecedented shuffling of the Chase that resulted in Truex being dismissed from the lineup.
+It led to penalties, fines and an unprecedented shuffling of the playoffs that resulted in Truex being dismissed from the lineup.
 Bowyer entered the post-season as the No. 9 seed and finished the year seventh in points.
 He went winless with a best showing of second place twice – on Virginia short tracks at Martinsville and Richmond.

 In 2014, Bowyer’s winless streak stretched to 77 races and has since nearly doubled to 149 entering the 2017 season.
 He mustered only five top-five finishes during the 2014 campaign with a best showing of third place three times – including both races at Talladega Superspeedway.
-Bowyer finished 19th in the final standings, missing a post-season Chase berth by seven points.
+Bowyer finished 19th in the final standings, missing a post-season berth by seven points.

-2015 was his final season at Michael Waltrip Racing and though he qualified for the Chase, Bowyer finished last among the 16 title contenders.
+2015 was his final season at Michael Waltrip Racing and though he qualified for the playoffs, Bowyer finished last among the 16 title contenders.
 He announced he would be moving to Stewart-Haas Racing in 2017 to replace the retiring Tony Stewart.

 That made 2016 a bridge year for Bowyer.
 He drove for HScott Motorsports and posted a best finish of seventh in the spring race at Talladega Superspeedway, missing a post-seasons berth by more than 200 points.

 Bowyer went winless in his 2017 debut season with SHR, posting a best finish of second on three different occasions and missing a playoff berth by 88 points.
-He entered the 2018 campaign carrying a 185-race winless streak dating back to October 2012.

 Prior to moving up the NASCAR ladder, Bowyer won the 2002 NASCAR Weekly Racing Series Midwest Region championship with 10 victories and 18 top-five finishes in 19 starts in the NWRS Modified division at Lakeside Speedway in Kansas City, Kan.
 He also competed in 2003 in the NASCAR Weekly Racing Series Late Model and the NASCAR International Truck and Engine Corporation Midwest Series (formerly the RE/MAX Challenge Series).
-Bowyer rounded out his 2003 season by competing in two ARCA events in 2003, finishing second in his series debut at Nashville Superspeedway (Tenn.) in August.
+Bowyer rounded out his 2003 season by competing in two ARCA events in 2003, finishing second in his series debut at Nashville Superspeedway in August.